jeymichael/rubixcube/README.md

 npm start
 ```

-3. Open your browser and navigate to the local server address (usually `http://localhost:5173`)
+3. Open in a WebXR-compatible browser and connect your VR headset

+## Controls

+### VR Controllers
+- Point at cube pieces to highlight them
+- Receive audio feedback for intersections
+- Special feedback for corner pieces

+### Hand Tracking
+- Use index finger to point at pieces
+- Visual and audio feedback for intersections
+- Enhanced feedback for corner pieces

-## VR Mode
+## Requirements

-To enter VR mode:
-1. Make sure your VR headset is connected and ready
-2. Click the "Enter VR" button at the bottom of the screen
-3. Put on your VR headset
+- WebXR-compatible VR headset
+- WebXR-compatible browser
+- Audio-capable system
+- VR controllers or hand tracking capability

-## Features
+## Development

+Built with:
-- Rotating 3D cube with phong material
+- Three.js for 3D rendering
-- WebXR support for VR viewing
+- WebXR for VR capabilities
-- Responsive design
+- Web Audio API for sound synthesis
+- Modern JavaScript (ES6+)

+## Browser Support

+Tested on:
-- Smooth animations
+- Oculus Browser
+- Chrome with WebXR
+- Firefox with WebXR